20

 Copycat Recipe: Starbucks Iced Passion Tea Lemonade

 I have a friend that is obsessed with Starbucks Iced Passion Tea Lemonades.
-She finally convinced me to stop by and try one and I have to say it was pretty good.
+She finally convinced me to stop by and try one and I have to say it was pretty darn good!

 I played around with a few different things and I think I came pretty close with a recipe you can make in just minutes at home.